kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry and select the "Where used" command.
 - Two windows are opened.
 Select the "File->close" in the "BOMBrowser - Codes list" window:

+Expected results:
-Expected results: The "BOMBrowser - Codes" list is closed.
+- The "BOMBrowser - Codes" list is closed.
 "BOMBrowser - Where used" is opened.

+Test description #2:
+- after the steps above, in the previous opened "where used window", press CTRL-L

+Expected results #2:
+- The "BOMBrowser - Codes" appears

+Test description #3:
+- after the steps above, re-close "BOMBrowser - Codes list" window.
+- in the previous opened "where used window", select from teh windows menu the "BOMBrowser - Codes list"

+Expected results #3:
+- The "BOMBrowser - Codes" appears

 Passed: [X]